google/sandboxed-api/oss-internship-2020/pffft/README.txt

 Sandboxed main observations:
     * containing two testing parts (fft / pffft benchmarks) ! current stage: fft - works :)
                         pffft - implemented
-    * pffft benchmark bug: "Sandbox not active"
+    * (Solved) pffft benchmark bug: "Sandbox not active"
-                            => loop in pffft_transform for N = 64 (why?);
                         N = 64, status OK, pffft_transform generates error
                         N > 64, status not OK
                         Problem on initialising sapi::StatusOr<PFFFT_Setup *> s;
                         the memory that stays for s is not the same with the address passed in pffft_transform function.
-                               (sapi::v::GenericPtr to be changed?)
+                        (sapi :: v :: GenericPtr - to be changed)

-                               Temporary solution (not done): change the generated files to accept uintptr_t instead of PFFFT_Setup
+                        Temporary solution: change the generated files to accept uintptr_t instead of PFFFT_Setup

+                        Solution: using "sapi :: v :: RemotePtr" instead of "sapi :: v :: GenericPtr" to access the memory of object s